ethstorage/specs/specs/experimental/inbox-contract.md

 ## Upgrade

+To use this feature, existing OP Stack instances must complete two steps:
-Existing OP Stack instances need to upgrade the `SystemConfig` and set an inbox contract in order to use this feature.
+1. Upgrade the `SystemConfig` and set an inbox contract on L1.
+2. Upgrade the `L1Blocck` on L2.

 ## Security Considerations

 ### Inbox Sender